NEUBIAS/bise-documents/How-to-curate/how-to-curate.md

 **Confirmed tagger** can revert revisions, delete content, edit any content, and publish comments submitted to publication.
 To parse submitted comments and publish it for confirmed taggers, go to shortcut, validate/edit comments.

-**ALL:** Please use the forum to give us feedback on additional features, report problems in user experience, suggest use cases...
+**ALL:** Please use the [image.sc forum](https://forum.image.sc/tag/biii) to give us feedback on additional features, report problems in user experience, suggest use cases...

 # Guidelines to BIII.eu curators